SFame/FlowLab/README.md

 Press `Tab` to open the **Node Palette**.

-Click on a node to place it in the workspace.
+Drag a node to place it in the workspace.

 ### 2. Connecting Nodes